 Whatever the goal is this list shows you why you want to build your confidence.
 Then begin applying ways to start boosting your confidence through accepting yourself just as you are.

-Make a list of what your grateful and what you are proud of.
+Make a list of what you’re grateful for and what you are proud of.
 These two lists show what you’ve already accomplished.
 This can boost your confidence by seeing how far you’ve come.
-Include things like family, friends, possesions you enjoy, the experiences you’ve had as well as any degrees you’ve earned, your home, skills you have or awards you’ve received.
+Include things like family, friends, possessions you enjoy, the experiences you’ve had as well as any degrees you’ve earned, your home, skills you have, or awards you’ve received.

 Finally, take action on any way that helps boost your confidence.